-Please be alert and report any criminal incident, suspicious behavior or improper security activity to the Division of Public Safety by dialing 511 from any campus phone, 215-573-3333 from off campus, or 911.
+Please be alert and report any criminal incident, suspicious behavior or improper security activity to the Division of Public Safety.